loverajoel/theproductindex/docs/vision-and-strategy.md

 ---

-This is a first draft and a just a glance of what Product Management is.
+This is a first draft and a just a glance of the importance of vision and strategy in Product Management.
 Take the time to learn from the resources below.
 We keep them up to date!

 Do you have any feedback?
 Please, let us know [here]().